pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 On this page, you can view the account information saved to Pulsar and your Pulsar API token.
 This token is what enables you to publish to the Pulsar Package Registry using `ppm`.

-This Pulsar API Token is what can be used to allow you to publish to the Pulsar Package Registry using [PPM]().

 Otherwise if you ever notice your account information here has become out of date (i.e. you've changed your profile picture) you can always click "Log Out" at the top of the page, and sign in again with the same steps as before.
 When you click go through the sign up process after already having created a Pulsar User Account this just updates your account information with what's most recent from GitHub.